mpouziotasd/Interactive-AI-based-Travel-Planner/README.md

 # Interactive AI-Based Travel Planner
-| An Interactive Traveling Ticket Planner Using Streamlit, Djikstra's Algorithm and Map Box
+| An Interactive Traveling Ticket Planner Using Streamlit, Djikstra's Algorithm and a Satellite Map Box to visualize travel routes

 ## Description
 > This simple project **Interactive AI-Based Traveling Ticket Planner** is web-based tool designed to simplify route decisions based on user prefences.
 This tool utilizes **Djikstra's** algorithm in the back-end to determine the shortest path either by duration or cost.
 It works by selecting a departure and a Destination city using a dropdown list from a sidebar and a choice to sort either by cost or duration.